exodrifter/website/content/notes/itch-io-deindexing-adult-content.md

 - Revenge porn / voyeur / hidden cam
 - Fetish involving bodily waste or extreme harm (e.g., “scat,” “vomit”)

+At 2025-07-28 19:47 UTC, Leaf posted an announcement in the `#news` channel in the official itch.io discord server stating that an [addendum FAQ](https://itch.io/updates/update-on-nsfw-content#addendum-faq) had been added to their original blog post about NSFW content.
+In it, they explain why their response was greater than Steam's, that Stripe can no longer be used for 18+ content, and clarified again that no games were removed from people's collections or libraries. [^9]

 [^1]: [20250724211409](../entries/20250724211409.md)
 [^2]: [20250724212007](../entries/20250724212007.md)
 [^3]: [20250724213052](../entries/20250724213052.md)